TritonDataCenter/rfd/rfd/0143/README.md

 include

 1. The `manta_storage_id`s of the sharks on which the object is located
-2. The the uuid of the account that created object
+2. The the uuid of the account that created the object

 These two pieces of information are needed to identify the backing file for the object on a Mako.
 For context, the backing file is stored at the following